ycyam-oliver/shoplifting_video_detection/README.md

 <img src="graphs/pose_est_example.png" alt="pose_est_example" width="60%">

 For the limited time constrained, the relatively reliable and easy-to-setup YOLOv11 model is used for object detection (human detection) and ViTPose model is used for pose estimation.
 Other more efficient models can definitely be explored for these purposes.
-The convention of full body COCO17 format is adapted in pose estimation because the STG-NF requires inputs in this format.
+The convention of full body COCO17 format is adapted in pose estimation because the STG-NF model requires inputs in this format.

 ### (ii) Smoothening the keypoint detection